johnholdun/puthtml/readme.md

 Upload an HTML file <1mb to an S3 bucket, then serve it.

-Make sure that AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_BUCKET_NAME are set in your env.
-Then go crazy.

-Also before you go crazy setup your Twitter app and TWITTER_KEY and TWITTER_SECRET in your env.

-ALSO right now you need 10+ htmls in your amazon s3 bucket to start.
+Right now you need 10+ htmls in your amazon s3 bucket to start.
+Also setup a Twitter app for Sign-In at dev.twitter.com

+Set up in your env:

+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY
+- AWS_BUCKET_NAME
+- TWITTER_CONSUMER_KEY
+- TWITTER_CONSUMER_SECRET

+run: rackup config.rb

 Try it here: http://puthtml.herokuapp.com